 Variation in patient care today is enormous, with different treatments, procedures, and tests for patients with similar conditions.
 Physicians must work from their own knowledge base, lacking scalable tools informed by data.

-Truveta will provide a data platform with longitudinal insights that links together underlying health conditions, treatments, and outcomes so physicians can learn how to best treat patients and share this knowledge broadly, enabling them to provide better care for their communities.
+Truveta will provide a de-identified data platform with insights across health conditions, treatments, and outcomes so physicians can learn how to best treat patients and share this knowledge broadly, enabling them to provide better care for their communities.

-Data at scale can help improve health equity, particularly when it includes diversity across ethnicity, socio-economic, and other factors.
-The Truveta platform will be able to help fuel understanding, leading to discovery, and better care for all communities.
+An at-scale, deidentified dataset can help improve health equity, particularly when it is reflective of the ethnic, socio-economic, and geographic diversity of the nation.
+The Truveta platform can help fuel understanding, leading to discovery, and better care for communities.

 Rod Hochman, M.D, President & CEO, Providence, Michael Dowling, President & CEO, Northwell Health, and Michael Slubowski, President & CEO, Trinity Health